 Other Temples: Again, Bagan is filled with thousands of temples, so although the above temples and pagoda’s shouldn’t be missed, don’t forget to stop by and visit any interesting ones you pass by.
 There are too many to show on maps so embrace your inner Indiana Jones and go exploring!

-I loved exploring Bagan’s temples by e-bike during my 2 day visit, but if you are looking for something a little more relaxed, check out this two day guide to Bagan which takes a more leisurely approach.
+I loved exploring Bagan’s temples by e-bike during my 2 day visit, but if you are looking for something a little more relaxed, check out this guide to Bagan which takes a more leisurely approach.

 Sunrise and Sunset from the Temples in Bagan